Pet-Safe Pest Control: Protect Your Pets

 The Hidden Dangers: Why Standard Pest Control Can Harm Pets

 Every year, the ASPCA Animal Poison Control Center receives over 200,000 calls about pet poisonings, with household pesticides ranking among the top toxins.
-The sobering reality is that many conventional pest control products contain active ingredients that can cause severe health problems in cats, dogs, birds, and other companion animals.
+According to the CDC, many conventional pest control products contain active ingredients that can cause severe health problems in cats, dogs, birds, and other companion animals.

 Unlike humans, pets experience the world through their heightened senses.
 Dogs have 300 million olfactory receptors compared to our 6 million, making them exponentially more sensitive to chemical odors and residues.
 Cats lack certain liver enzymes that help metabolize toxins, putting them at particular risk from pyrethroid-based insecticides that are generally safe for humans.